kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 As soon as the control plane is available, kubeadm executes following actions:

 - Labels the node as control-plane with `node-role.kubernetes.io/control-plane=""`
-- Taints the node with `node-role.kubernetes.io/master:NoSchedule` and `node-role.kubernetes.io/control-plane:NoSchedule`
+- Taints the node with `node-role.kubernetes.io/control-plane:NoSchedule`

-Please note that:

-1. The `node-role.kubernetes.io/master` taint is deprecated and will be removed in kubeadm version 1.25
-1. Mark control-plane phase phase can be invoked individually with the [`kubeadm init phase mark-control-plane`](/docs/reference/setup-tools/kubeadm/kubeadm-init-phase/#cmd-phase-mark-control-plane) command
+Please note that the phase to mark the control-plane phase phase can be invoked individually with the [`kubeadm init phase mark-control-plane`](/docs/reference/setup-tools/kubeadm/kubeadm-init-phase/#cmd-phase-mark-control-plane) command.

 ### Configure TLS-Bootstrapping for node joining